infor-design/enterprise/components/fileupload-advanced/fileupload-advanced.md

 ## Responsive Guidelines

--   The div will size to parent but recomend default size.
+-   The div will size to parent but recommend default size.

 ## Upgrading from 3.X